murp9702/mealsForMiles/src/pages/pricing/index.md

         We provide you with custom recipes and the materials for you to assemble your meals.
       items:
-        - Custom recipes tailored to your allergies and preferences
+        - Custom recipes tailored to your food sensitivities and preferences
         - Pick the packaging to fit your adventure needs
         - Ingredients are shipped to you with instructions on how to assemble
-        - Contact us for a personalized quote and more information
+        - Contact us for a personalized quote
       plan: Hiker Box
       price: ''
     - description: >-
         Let us handle all the logistics while you day dream about your next adventure!
       items:
-        - Custom recipes tailored to your allergies and preferences
+        - Custom recipes tailored to your food sensativities and preferences
         - Pick the packaging to fit your adventure needs
         - Meals shipped to your house ready to go!
-        - Contact us for a personalized quote and more information
+        - Contact us for a personalized quote
       plan: Zero Day
       price: $
-meta_title: Pricing | Meals to Miles
+meta_title: Services| Meals to Miles
-meta_description: >-
+meta_description: Services
-  Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Aenean eu leo quam.
-Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Sed posuere consectetur est at lobortis.
-Cras mattis consectetur purus sit amet fermentum.
 ---